Jay T. Willerup, A.I.A.

 Pam and her family moved to Simsbury from Boise Idaho back in 2001.
 She researched the town online and decided it was the perfect place to raise her daughter.
 Born and raised in Saratoga New York, she has lived all over the country (Palm Beach Florida, Boston Massachusetts, Atlanta Georgia, Melbourne Florida, and Boise Idaho).

 In 2004 she moved into a home across the river from Rosedale Farms, and can see the tower in the winter from her front yard.
-She is a Senior project manager at Mainline Information Systems and is lucky enough to work from her home office.
+She is a PMO Manager at GlassHouse Systems and is lucky enough to work from her home office.

 As organization is one of her key skills, she volunteered to run the Central School Playground rebuild committee (2006-2007).
 In 10 months the “small but mighty” committee raised 100K, and with parent and community volunteers, tore down the old and put in a totally new playground environment in time for the start of the school year.
 The look on the faces of the students made all that hard work totally worthwhile.
 Meeting and working with Jay and Tara Willerup on this committee was one of the highlights of that opportunity!